gitunivers-web/Espace-utilisateur-Full-Stack/replit.md

 -   **bcrypt**: For hashing and comparing sensitive data like password reset tokens.
 -   **Zod**: Schema declaration and validation library, used for robust data validation on both frontend and backend.
 -   **Multer**: For handling multipart/form-data file uploads.
+-   **PDFKit**: For server-side PDF contract generation with professional formatting.